 Go SnorkelingBig Island

-Kealakekua Bay, an underwater marine preserve that is a resting area for dolphins and the site of the Captain Cook Monument, is a popular destination.
-So are the crystal clear waters off the Kohala Coast and Pawai Bay.
-The bay is located between Honokohau Harbor and Kailua Bay and is known for its abundant marine life.
+KEALAKEKUA BAY, an UNDERWATER MARINE PRESERVE that is a resting area for dolphins and the site of the Captain Cook Monument, is a popular destination.
+So are the pristine waters off the KOHALA COAST AND PAWAI BAY.

 1. Never snorkel alone.
 Hang with a buddy.

-3. Whenever possible, snorkel in the morning, when fish are more activeand water clarity is at its peak.
+2. Whenever possible, snorkel in the morning, when fish are more active and water clarity is at its peak.

-4. Marine life tends to congregate around structures, so stick to reefs for the best opportunity to score a face-to-face encounter.
+3. Marine life tends to congregate around structures, so stick to reefs for a face-to-face encounter.

-7. Take a small cooler with bottled water, snacks, and food.
+6. Take a small cooler with bottled water and food.

-8. Snorkeling isn’t so much about swimming as it is about floating.
+7. Snorkeling isn’t so much about swimming as it is about floating.
 Stay relaxed, float and kick only when necessary.
-The more relaxed you are in the water, the more relaxed and friendly the fish will be.

 • Dolphin Discoveries (808) 322-8000